jhipster/jhipster-lite/CONTRIBUTING.md

 We have rules over how our git commit messages must be formatted.
 Please ensure to [squash](https://help.github.com/articles/about-git-rebase/#commands-available-while-rebasing) unnecessary commits so that your commit history is clean.

-If the commit only involves documentation changes you can skip the continuous integration pipelines using `[ci ignore]` or `[ignore ci]` in your commit message header.
+If the commit only involves documentation changes, you can skip the continuous integration pipelines using `[ci ignore]` or `[ignore ci]` in your commit message header.

 ### <a name="commit-message-format"></a> Commit Message Format